Sustainable Supply Chain Management Policy

 LITEON offers a diverse range of flexible products that are used widely in 5G, vehicles, power supply management, communication systems, IoT, personal and industrial computers and peripherals, consumer electronics, mobile and wearable devices, automotive electronics, LED lighting and advanced applications, cloud computing, and industrial automation.
 As a result, the supply chain model is a closely interconnected network of many different active entities.

 Raw materials involved in the supply chain include IC, PCB, electronic components, cables, plastic parts, metal parts, packaging materials and so on.
-Statistics in 2023 show that LITEON cooperates with 3,378 raw material suppliers, with a total purchase amount of more than NT$95.7 billion.
-According to the procurement objects, it is mainly divided into direct material suppliers, indirect materials and service suppliers.
-In the past years, the procurement of direct materials has
+Statistics in 2024 show that LITEON cooperates with 2,594 raw material suppliers, with a total purchase amount of more than NT$70.1 billion.

 Note: